 Here’s the video showing what I came up with.

-This Cascading Vest is available in 11 different prints plus solid black to coordinate with any color in your wardrobe.
+This Cascading Vest is available in various prints plus solid black to coordinate with any color in your wardrobe.
 It looks great over a simple top, dress or even as a bathing suit coverup.

 I am wearing it over the Simple V-Neck Top which is one of their most popular tops.
 It’s made from their unique Micro Modal fabric and available in 10 colors, sized from small to 2X.

 A Well Styled Life readers can receive a 20% discount on up to two items!
 Use the discount code AWSL when you check out at Covered Perfectly.
-The discount will apply on up to two items.
+The discount will apply for up to two items.
 Or you can take advantage of the buy 2 get a 3rd free, any combination!
 Only one discount will work per order.
-Happy Shopping!

 Thanks for reading ladies and have a great day!